 The Board has received assurance from the Chief Executive Officer and Chief Financial Officer that (1) the Group's financial records have been properly maintained and the financial statements give a true and fair view of AGT's operations and finance and (2) the risk management and internal control systems in place within the Group are adequate and effective in addressing the material risks in the Group in its current business environment including material financial, operational, compliance and information technology risks.

-The Board, with the concurrence of the Audit and Risk Committee, is of the opinion that the Group's existing internal controls and risk management system are adequate and effective as at 31 March 2016 to address material financial, operational, compliance and information technology risks of AGT, based on the risk management and internal controls framework established and maintained by Trustee-Manager, work performed by both internal and external auditors as well as reviews performed by Management and the Audit and Risk Committee.
+The Board, with the concurrence of the Audit and Risk Committee, is of the opinion that Trustee- Manager's existing internal controls are adequate and effective as at 31 March 2017 to address material financial, operational, compliance and information technology risks of AGT, based on the risk management and internal controls framework established and maintained by Trustee-Manager, work performed by both internal and external auditors as well as reviews performed by Management and the Audit and Risk Committee.